kyma-project/community/collaboration/extending-kyma-cli.md

 Having such a config file would help developers with limited or no kubernetes knowledge to get themselves aquainted with various configuration options for function and concentrate on the business logic for writing the functions.

-Additionally it can be used automated deployments of functions.
+Additionally it can be used for automated deployments of functions.
 As this file can be read by kyma cli to deloy function with required configurations.

 Example structure of config.yaml